History of concubinage in the Muslim world: Characteristics

-In slave-owning societies, most concubines were slaves, but not all.
-Concubines were typically freed after giving birth in the Muslim world, as in about one-third of non-Islamic slave-holding societies.
+In slave-owning societies, most, but not all, concubines were slaves.
+In the Muslim world, as in about one-third of non-Islamic slave-holding societies, a concubine was typically freed after giving birth to her master's child.
 (Note: Many societies in addition to those advocating Islam automatically freed the concubine, especially after she had had a child.
 About a third of all non-Islamic societies fall into this category.)
 In Islamic culture, a slave who bore a child to a free man was known as an umm al-walad, could not be sold, and, in most circumstances, at her owner's death, was freed.
 The children of concubines in Islamic societies were generally declared as legitimate.
 Among societies that did not legally require the manumission of concubines, it was often done anyway.

 Almost all Abbasid caliphs were born to concubines and several Twelver Shia imams were also born to concubines.
 The Ottoman sultans also appeared to have preferred concubinage to marriage, and for a time all royal children were born of concubines.
 Over time, the concubines of the Imperial Harem came to exercise a considerable degree of influence over Ottoman politics.
 The consorts of Ottoman sultans were often neither Turkish, nor Muslim by birth, and it has been argued that this was intentional so as to limit the political leverage a concubine might possess as compared to a princess or a daughter of the local elite.
 Ottoman sultans also appeared to have only one son with each concubine, and after a concubine gave birth to a son, would no longer have intercourse with them.
 This also limited the power of each concubine and son.
 Even so, many concubines developed social networks, and accumulated personal wealth, both of which allowed them to rise in terms of social status.
 The practice declined with the abolition of slavery, starting in the 19th century.